aakashkumar1980/apps-microservices/README.md

    - Add dependencies for `spring-boot-starter-web` and any utilities (e.g., Apache Commons) in the `build.gradle` file.

 2. **Define the Data Model**
-   - Create DTO classes (e.g., `Campaign`) to represent your domain objects.
+   - Create classes (e.g., `Campaign`) to represent your domain objects.
    - Example:
      ```java
      public class Campaign {